Quick Tips

 Academics and Societies

-For starters, the equivalent of enrollment for HC occurs during fresher’s week known there as advising.
+To start, the equivalent of enrollment for HC occurs during fresher’s week known there as advising.
 It occurs during the introductory week where you’ll get off the plane and get the most important things done.
 One of which is picking your courses (modules) for the year with a small window to change.
 My advice is to look at the class catalog beforehand and then make changes through the school.

 This fall semester, I have taken two modules towards art history.
-They were “Cultures of Collection and Display” and “Approaches to Persian Painting”.
+They were “Cultures of Collection and Display” and “Approaches to Persian Painting.”
 Although every school at the university is different in terms of how class schedules are structured, you’re exposed to a seminar and lecture environment quite equally.
 Truthfully, there’s a lot less small, graded assignments each week with more emphasis on heavier papers and projects.
 By the time midterm and finals weeks rolls by, you’re really just depending on projects, papers, and presentations to carry much of your grade (at least from a humanities POV).

 This concept is very different to the Holy Cross curriculum and should be considered when you’re deciding on what academic path you’re choosing.
 I knew that this was an opportunity for me to expand on museum studies and take initiative of the departmental advantages that Holy Cross is more limited in.
 For me, my modules are upper levels (4000-5000), which I’ve experienced smaller class sizes, actively engaged conversations in class, and 3-4 readings per class every week, and no recorded lectures.
 However, for some that are interested in exploring a variety of subjects, taking introductory and lower levels (1000-3000) might be better to give you time to adjust to the academic and social scene.